jeblad/wpnostats/README.md

 # Statistics for a few Wikipedias.

-This is a slightly edited copy of Zachtes statistics [Monthly counts &amp; Quarterly rankings: December 2016](https://stats.wikimedia.org/EN/TablesWikipediaNO.htm) for Norwegian (bokmål) Wikipedia and a few other Wikipedias.
+These are slightly edited copies of Zachtes statistics [Monthly counts &amp; Quarterly rankings: December 2016](https://stats.wikimedia.org/EN/TablesWikipediaNO.htm) for Norwegian (bokmål) Wikipedia and a few other Wikipedias, and some additional statistics.
 The table is created by selecting the actual rows from the table, and then copying the _code_  for those rows.
 A header and footer is recreated, numbers for table cells corrected, and some confusing additions removed.
 This is the html-file in the repo.

 The slightly edited file is then imported into LibreOffice Calc, and sorted in ascending order.
 Each data column are then moved into separate sheets together with a copy of the date column.